-In honour of her late husband, Izaak Walton Killam, Dorothy J Killam elected to fund scholarships at institutions located where her husband had held business interests in his lifetime.
-Dalhousie University, (Mr. Killam was originally from NS), the Montreal Neurological Institute at McGill, the University of Alberta, University of Calgary, the University of British Columbia and finally the Canada Council for the Arts.
+In honour of her late husband, Izaak Walton Killam, Dorothy J Killam elected to fund scholarships at institutions located where her husband had held business interests in his lifetime: Dalhousie University, (Mr. Killam was originally from Nova Scotia), the Montreal Neurological Institute at McGill, the University of Alberta, University of Calgary, University of British Columbia, and finally the Canada Council for the Arts.

-To date, close to 7,000 people have benefited from Killam funding, students studying for their PhDs, faculty researchers at Killam institutions, clinicians at the MNI and the jewel in the crown – the Canada Council Killam Prizes.
-One Prize is awarded annually in each of the following five disciplines: Health Sciences, Natural Sciences, Social Sciences, Engineering and Humanities.
-Worth $100,000 each these Prizes represent outstanding lifetime achievement of Canadian researchers and are presented at Rideau Hall by the Governor General of Canada.
+To date, close to 7,000 people have benefited from Killam funding: students studying for their PhDs, faculty researchers at Killam institutions, clinicians at the MNI, and the jewel in the crown – the Canada Council Killam Prizes.
+One Prize worth $100,000 is awarded annually in each of the following five disciplines: Health Sciences, Natural Sciences, Social Sciences, Engineering and Humanities.
+These Prizes represent outstanding lifetime achievement of Canadian researchers and are presented at Rideau Hall by the Governor General of Canada.

 We at Killam, along with the rest of Canada, are striving to achieve gender parity and commit to continuing this effort in the months and years to come.
 There have been many successful women who have been awarded our Killam Prize and we would like to see even more succeed in future.
 The only way to do so is to ensure exceptional women continue to be nominated!